 In this post, I dive into why purchasing an over-the-counter dental night guard like Brux should be avoided at all costs!
-I also advise which dental night guards are okay to buy over-the-counter.
-That will cause the least worry to us dental professionals if having one made professionally is not an option.
+I also advise which dental night guards are okay to buy over-the-counter, and will cause the least worry to us dental professionals if having one made professionally is not an option.

 Brux nightguards can cause over-eruption and tooth issues

 Brux night guards should be avoided no matter what.
-I am so passionate about preventing this dental product because it will cause serious dental issues!
+I am so passionate about preventing people from using this dental product because it will cause serious dental issues!
 Brux night guard only fits on the front teeth, as you can see in the photo below.

-By only having contact with the front teeth, the space between the back teeth increases, resulting in significant problems for the back teeth.
+By only having contact with the front teeth, a large space between the back teeth is present, eventually causing significant problems for the back teeth.

 Let me explain;